 The time comes in any writing lesson: the time for student revising.

-In a previous post, Make Student Editing Meaningful, I explain that I don’t draw a hard line between revising and editing.
+I don’t draw a hard line between revising and editing.
 If we are editing and a student realizes that a paragraph makes more sense in different location, by all means—move it!
 Reflecting on my revising process with students, I still think that is the best approach.
 I can’t see older students thinking, “Ok now I am editing.
 Now I am revising.”
 I certainly don’t.

 As students and I continue to work with our papers, we will improve in various ways, catch various errors, find various areas to clarify.
 However, the writing process breaks down revising and editing, and I do explain the distinction to students.
 When I explain the why behind our activities, students become more involved.